KMahoney/kmahoney.github.io/_posts/2020-10-29-state-diff.md

 with the actual state.

-In my opinion, the trade-off for a robust and testable system is usually worth it, but particular attention should be paid to the correctness of the core diff and imperative logic.
+In my opinion, the trade-off for a robust and testable system is usually worth it, but pay particular attention to the correctness of the core diff and imperative logic.